 If you use your own email domain, we recommend you set up your own DKIM and SPF authentication.
 This way, MailChimp will be permitted to display your domain's information in your email header, which can help improve your delivery rates and make your campaigns look more professional.

 To do this, you'll need to make a few changes in your DNS records, so you may want to ask your website manager or domain registrar for help.

 Benefits of Custom Domain Authentication

-Authenticating your own domain has three important benefits.
+Authenticating your own domain has two important benefits.

 While this works for most email clients, some email clients, like Outlook, may still display authentication information after custom DKIM is set up.
 This is specific to each email client and isn't something we can prevent.

 - It can help your campaigns arrive in subscriber inboxes, rather than spam or junk folders.

 Before you authenticate your domain to use in MailChimp, review these questions to make sure it's a good fit.